 If you are currently in the market to build your own custom home, then insulated concrete forms (ICF) technology for residential construction ensures your dream house is also environmentally friendly.

-According to experts, the first step is to create a green home checklist for the latest energy-efficient technology in walls, windows, siding, drainage, solar power, water management, ventilation, plumbing, heating, and cooling systems, said Keven Rector at NUDURA, a leading name in the insulated concrete forms technology (ICF) which is setting the tone for today’s focus on eco-friendly development.
+To achieve the most durable, healthy and energy-efficient house, the first step is to create a green home checklist for the latest building material technologies.
+This would include suggestions for your walls, windows, siding, drainage, solar power, water management, ventilation, plumbing, heating, and cooling systems.

-Once the ICF system is interlocked it creates one monolithic wall with a thickness from 10 to 30 centimeters (4 to 12 inches).
-This immediately gives your house better wind and fire protection, better sound resistance, improved temperature control, healthier indoor air without the toxicities related to wood and many additional occupant comforts.
-As a result, you get a stronger and “greener” house but with a warm inviting and healthy atmosphere.
+Once the ICF system is interlocked, concrete is formed in the cavity to create a monolithic wall with a thickness from 10 to 30 centimeters (4 to 12 inches).
+This stability and continuous insulation give your house greater protection from extreme weather, sound dampening, improved temperature control, and healthier indoor air quality.
+The walls’ ability to conserve thermal energy leads to reduced monthly heating and cooling bills.
+As a result, ICFs enable a stronger “greener” house with lower maintenance costs.